FredrikAndRuneMaster/MasterThesis/README.md

 # MasterThesis
-Master Thesis for Fredrik and Rune Spring 2017
+Master Thesis for Fredrik Lund Henriksen and Rune Jensen - Spring 2017

+This repository contains the tools made during the thesis, and the TensborBox version used.